Director roles 2019

-The Southern Cross Medical Care Society has commenced a process to identify a suitably qualified and proven Director to join its Board.
+Southern Cross Medical Care Society has commenced a process to identify suitably qualified individuals to fill two non-executive director vacancies that will arise at the end of this year.

-Inquiries about the process can be made to Peter Ross at firstname.lastname@example.org or 027 485 4572.
+Inquiries about this process can be made to firstname.lastname@example.org.

 Society Rules Consultation 2015